LDeng0205/confidence-bootstrapping/README.md

     python datasets/esm_embeddings_to_pt.py --esm_embeddings_path data/esm2_output

+## Pretrained models

+We provide pretrained diffusion and confidence models at `workdir/pretrained_score` and `workdir/pretrained_confidence` respectively.
+In addition, we have provided eight finetuned models reported in the paper also in `workdir`, with the names of the folders as the prefix of the cluster names.

 ## Running finetuning:

 Finally, we can run the Confidence Bootstrapping finetuning on a cluster like `Homo-oligomeric flavin-containing Cys decarboxylases, HFCD`: